Reduction type of smooth quartics: Introduction and main results

 Given such a curve $C/K$, we want to determine the reduction type of $C$ among the above possibilities.
 In the first two cases, we also look for an explicit equation of the special fiber.
 In the first case, it will be again a smooth plane quartic over $k$, whereas in the second case it will be isomorphic over $\bar{k}$ to $y^2=f(x,z)$ where $f$ is a binary octic with no multiple roots.

 \begin{example} Let us consider the plane smooth quartic $C/\Q : F=0$ where

 This curve is an equation of $X_{ns}(13) \simeq X_s(13) \simeq X_0^{+}(169)$ which is studied in \cite[Cor.6.8]{BDMTV17}.
 By using a general result from~\cite{edixhoven90}, they prove that this curve has good quartic reduction away from $13$ and potentially good hyperelliptic reduction at 13 after a ramified extension of degree 84.
-By using the characterizations we are giving in this article (see Example~\ref{ex:bass}) and our implementations, we can easily check that the stable reduction at 13 is the hyperelliptic curve of affine equation $y^2=x^7-1$. \end{example}
+By using the characterizations we are giving in this article and our implementations, we can automatically check that the curve has potentially good hyperelliptic reduction at $13$ and that the special fiber is the hyperelliptic curve of affine equation $y^2=x^7-1$ (see Example~\ref{ex:bass}). \end{example}

 The most complicated task will be to distinguish good hyperelliptic reduction from bad reduction.
 By identifying a plane quartic with its $15$ coefficients up to a multiplicative constant, we can view the set $\Xb$ of smooth plane quartics as a subset of $\P^{14}$.
 Since isomorphisms between smooth plane quartics are linear, $\Xb/\SL_3(\bar{K})$ gives a description of the locus $\Mb_3^{\textrm{qrt}}$ of plane quartics inside the moduli space $\Mb_3$ of all curves of genus $3$.
-Looking at the locus of hyperelliptic curves as ``a boundary'' of the locus of $\Mb_3^{\textrm{qrt}}$ inside $\Mb_3$, the challenge is to understand whether a family of plane smooth quartics has limit in this boundary.
+Considering the locus of hyperelliptic curves as ``a boundary'' of the locus of $\Mb_3^{\textrm{qrt}}$ inside $\Mb_3$, the challenge is to understand whether a family of plane smooth quartics has limit in this boundary.
 Similar situations have been studied to describe the boundary of the compactification of $\Mb_3$ and there is a rich literature on this subject \cite{artebani, glass, hassett, hyeon, kang, kondo, mum-ens, yukie}.
 Surprisingly, the mentioned problem has never been fully addressed before (still, see \cite[Prop.14 and Prop.15]{howe00} in the case of Ciani quartics).
 Known results about the relations between plane quartics and hyperelliptic genus 3 curves are basically contained in the following proposition \cite[p.156]{clemens}, \cite{harriscm}, \cite[p.134]{harris-moduli}.

 \begin{proposition} Suppose $p \ne 2$.
 Let $s >0$ be an integer, $G \in \O[x_1,x_2,x_3]$ be a primitive (\ie~the gcd of its coefficients is 1) quartic form and $Q \in \O[x_1,x_2,x_3]$ be a primitive quadratic form.
 Let us assume that $\bar{Q}$ is irreducible and that $\bar{Q}=0$ intersects $\bar{G}=0$ transversely in $8$ distinct $\overline{k}$-points.
 Let us denote $\Cc/\O$ the subscheme of the weighted projective space $\P^{(1,1,1,2)}$ defined by